 There are a couple of things we really like about Audien hearing aids.
 The devices include rechargeable batteries, and some models have a battery life of up to 24 hours before requiring a recharge.
 Since you don’t need a hearing test or a prescription to buy Audien devices, they’re a great fit for someone with mild to moderate hearing loss who is looking for a budget-friendly option.

 We think it is important to point out that buying the most affordable hearing aids on this list comes with drawbacks.
-Audien devices are not equipped with Bluetooth connectivity and there isn’t a smartphone app companion for the devices.
-These devices are pretty low-tech when compared to the other options, so it is important to consider what features you are willing to sacrifice in order to keep your cost low.
+Audien’s ITC devices are not equipped with Bluetooth connectivity, and they don’t have a smartphone app companion.
+These devices are pretty low-tech when compared to the other options, so it is important to consider what features you are willing to sacrifice to keep your costs low.

 For more information about the company, read our Audien hearing aids review.